Wichenford

 Wichenford is a village and civil parish (with Kenswick) in the Malvern Hills District in the county of Worcestershire, England.
 It lies 7 miles (11 km) to the north-west of the city of Worcester and has a population of c 400 for around 250 households.
 Primary education is provided at nearby Hallow, and at Martley, which also has a secondary school.
+The civil parish population was 606 in 2021.